-Aqua Pump Industries, moved the Delhi High Court to restrain Ashok Kumar Jaiswal, the Defendant in the matter, from wrongfully using the mark "AQUA GROUP INDUSTRIES" on their product.
-The Defendant were manufacturing, selling and distributing goods such as Submersible Pumps, Electric Motors along with the related spares and other similar products under the mark "AQUA GROUP" and by entity name "AQUA GROUP INDUSTRIES".
+Aqua Pump Industries (Plaintiff), moved the High Court of Delhi (Court) to restrain Ashok Kumar Jaiswal (Defendant) in the matter, from wrongfully using the mark "AQUA GROUP INDUSTRIES" on their product.
+The Defendant was manufacturing, selling and distributing goods such as Submersible Pumps, Electric Motors along with the related spares and other similar products under the mark "AQUA GROUP" and by entity name "AQUA GROUP INDUSTRIES".